Skufia: Description

+In Russian Orthodox and Orthodox Church in America practice, priests and deacons who have been awarded the purple kamilavka regularly wear a black skufia outside of liturgical worship.
+However, any clergy from the rank of Reader is permitted to wear the black skufia, if they have received a blessing from their bishop.
+After five years of being a priest, they are awarded a purple skufia in place of the black one.

 High-ranking bishops (such as archbishops and metropolitans) will sometimes wear a black or purple skufia with a small jewelled cross on informal occasions.
 A nun will sometimes wear a skufia over her monastic veil; while monks often wear the skufia (without a veil) when the klobuk or epanokamelavkion might get in the way of work.